Burt Munro: Bonneville Salt Flats and Speed Week

 The Bonneville Salt Flats in northwestern Utah, US is known worldwide for its many miles of flat, compacted salt; perfect for testing speed machines.
 During Speed Week, usually in mid-late August, vehicle enthusiasts from around the world gather at Bonneville.

-Munro travelled to Bonneville ten times, the first time for "sightseeing" purposes.
+Munro travelled to Bonneville fourteen times, the first 3 times for "sightseeing" purposes.
 In the nine times he raced at Bonneville, Munro set three world records: in 1962, in 1966 and in 1967.
 He also once qualified at over 200 mph, but that was an unofficial run and was not counted.

 Following the misspelling of his name in an American motorcycling magazine in 1957, Bert Munro changed his name to Burt.

 Personal life

-Munro and Florence Beryl Martyn were married in 1927 and had four children, June, Margaret, Gwen and John.
+A son of William Munro (1870–1949) and Lily Agnes Munro (1875–1967), he had two brothers and three sisters, Eva, Ruby and the novelist Florence Preston.
+The accidental death of his older brother at the age of 13 had a profound effect on his life.
+Munro and Florence Beryl Martyn were married in 1927 and had four children.
 They were divorced in 1947.
-A son of William Munro (?–1949) and Lily Agnes Munro (?–1967), he had two brothers and a sister.
-The accidental death of his older brother at the age of 13 had a profound effect on his life.

-Having suffered from angina since the late 1950s, Munro suffered a stroke in 1977, and was admitted to hospital.
+Having had angina since the late 1950s, Munro had a stroke in 1977, and was admitted to hospital.
 He found his coordination had diminished.
 Frustrated, but wanting his motorcycles to remain in Southland, he sold both machines to his friend, Norman Hayes, of E. Hayes & Sons.
 Munro died of natural causes on 6 January 1978, aged 78 years.
 He is buried at Invercargill's Eastern Cemetery, with his parents and brother.